KWallet: Browser extensions

-A standalone add-on is also available in Firefox.
+Historically, there was a standalone add-on available for Firefox.
 This addon allows users to store passwords internally through KDE Wallet manager (KWallet) instead of the default Firefox password manager.

+Since the release of Firefox v57 and the migration from XUL based extension to WebExtensions, there has been no attempt to make a new add-on to support the new Firefox.

-Konqueror, the official web browser of the K Desktop Environment (KDE) features KDE Wallet manager (KWallet) to store sensitive passwords encrypted.
+Konqueror and Falkon, the official web browser of the K Desktop Environment (KDE) features KDE Wallet manager (KWallet) to store sensitive passwords encrypted.

 API

 KDE Wallet Manager’s APIs trigger authentication events when the application makes a request through Desktop Communications protocol (DCOP), which is KDE’s primary interprocess communication (IPC) mechanism, which causes a password dialog box to be displayed for the application.
 This causes the password dialog box to be launched by the KDE daemon process.
 Users can choose either to cancel the dialog box which will terminate the application or to fill the password box in.
 If the password box is filled, the Wallet will automatically open.
 KDE Wallet Manager’s Desktop communications protocol (DCOP) can only be accessed locally because it is an interprocess communication (IPC) protocol that is processed over UNIX local sockets.